Web API

 Discovery: The service endpoints in this section provide information about the server.
 They include, but are not limited to, hardware configuration, installed processors, and information about each processor.

-In this architecture, all servers are implemented using FastAPI.
+This document presents two possible architecture setup using OCR-D Network and the technical details behind.
+In both setup, all servers are implemented using FastAPI.
 Behind the scene, it runs Uvicorn, an ASGI web server implementation for Python.
 RabbitMQ is used for the Process Queue, and MongoDB is the database system.
 There are many options for a reverse proxy, such as Nginx, Apache, or HAProxy.
 From our side, we recommend using Traefik.

-the existing implementation.
-Once a request arrives, it will be pushed to a job queue.
-A job queue always has the same
+Processing: once a request arrives, it will be pushed to a job queue.
+A job queue always has the same name as its

 processors listen only to the queue